Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions

-However, despite important work using motional cat states~\cite{Milne2019} or amplitude modulated displacement of Fock states~\cite{Keller2021} to measure the noise spectrum of an oscillator, QHO-based field sensing has been limited to frequencies from DC up to the natural frequency of the oscillator.
-Further, measuring the phase of the applied field remains challenging since measurement is typically performed in the Fock basis.
-Here, we show that by parametrically driving a QHO with an amplitude modulated field, a QHO can be used to sense the amplitude, frequency, and phase of an unknown field.
-This effect can be understood as a heterodyne detection that results from the phase sensitive interference of multiple, three-phonon Raman transitions to generate a displacement of the oscillator.
-In what follows, we describe the interaction responsible for and the operation of a quantum vector signal analyzer (QVSA) based on a single trapped ion.
-We benchmark our method by measuring the known transfer function of a commercial filter and demonstrate \emph{in situ} direct calibration of a qubit control line from 20~MHz to 300~MHz, limited by our direct digital synthesis (DDS) capabilities.
-We characterize the sensitivity and precision of the QVSA at a frequency near the middle of this range (82~MHz) and find an amplitude sensitivity (without the use of an pre-amplifier) of 51(10)~$\mu$V/$\sqrt{\textup{Hz}}$ with minimal detectable voltage~3.8(8)$\mu$V; a frequency sensitivity of 28(5)~Hz/$\sqrt{\textup{Hz}}$ with minimum resolution 2$\pi\cdot3.1(5)$~Hz; and a phase sensitivity of 49(11)~mrad/$\sqrt{\textup{Hz}}$ with minimum phase resolution~$3.0(7)$~mrad.
-We further show that the technique is compatible with quantum amplification~\cite{Burd2019,Burd2021,burd2023experimental,Ge2019} and use a squeezing operation to realize a 9.0(4)~dB gain in voltage sensitivity and demonstrate an amplitude sensitivity 1.7(1.0)~dB below the SQL.
-We also show evidence that with a strong parametric drive the resulting interaction intrinsically squeezes the QHO, allowing the realization of quantum amplification without an external squeeze operator.
-Finally, we discuss straightforward improvements of the technique that should improve the quoted sensitivities by several orders of magnitude.
+Fundamentally, these restrictions, which have significantly limited the application of QHOs for electric field sensing, arise due to the narrowband response of QHOs.
+Here, we show that a phase-sensitive, heterodyne detection scheme can be constructed from the interference of multiple motional Raman transitions that provides the ability to ``continuously" sense the amplitude, frequency, and phase of an unknown field across a wide band with high precision.
+In what follows, we describe the interaction responsible for and the operation of a wideband quantum vector signal analyzer (QVSA) based on a single trapped ion.
+We benchmark the method by measuring the known transfer function of a commercial filter and demonstrate \emph{in situ} direct calibration of a qubit control line.
+Further, we characterize the sensitivity and precision of the QVSA at 82~MHz for use in future molecular ion qubit gates~\cite{EGGs} and measure an amplitude sensitivity (without the use of a pre-amplifier) of \SI{51(10)}{\micro V/\sqrt{\textup{Hz}}}, corresponding to an electric field sensitivity of 66(13)~mV$\textrm{m}^{-1}$/$\sqrt{\textrm{Hz}}$ with a minimum detectable voltage of~\SI{3.8(8)}{\micro V} (4.9(1.0)~mV/m); a frequency sensitivity of 39(9)~Hz/$\sqrt{\textup{Hz}}$ with minimum resolution 3.8(1.6)~Hz; and a phase sensitivity of 117(26)~mrad/$\sqrt{\textup{Hz}}$ with minimum phase resolution~$9.1(2.0)$~mrad.
+We also show that the technique is compatible with quantum amplification~\cite{Burd2019,Burd2021,burd2023experimental,Ge2019} and use a squeezing operation to realize a 9.0(4)~dB gain in voltage sensitivity and demonstrate an amplitude sensitivity 3.4(2.0)~dB below the SQL.
+Finally, we demonstrate the technique across the low-frequency RF to the UHF microwave frequency bands (100 kHz to 1 GHz), a range primarily limited by our signal synthesis capabilities, compare the measured electric field sensitivity to other platforms, and discuss several straightforward modifications for improving the technique.
+This advancement paves the way for utilizing QHOs for wideband electric field sensing.